Australia Country Summary

 Economy

-Australia's economy is characterized by a strong focus on foreign direct investment (FDI), with the United States being the largest source, totaling USD 174 billion in 2022.
-The country has implemented various measures to strengthen national security in foreign investments while maintaining a low rejection rate for proposed investments.
-Despite challenges such as a tight labor market and inflation, Australia's economy is projected to grow by 1.5 percent in 2023.
+Australia's economy is characterized by a strong openness to foreign direct investment (FDI), with the United States being the largest source of such investment, totaling USD 174 billion in 2022.
+Despite implementing a national interest test for foreign investments, the rejection rate remains low, and the economy is projected to grow by 1.5 percent in 2023, supported by a tight labor market and a declining inflation rate.

 Buy Full Australia Report